 - 8.8.1 An updated Medium Term Financial Plan (MTFP) is set out in Appendix 3.
-The MTFP currently indicates that no additional savings are required over the next four years (2017/18 2020/21), although some of the savings identified are currently being analysed to ensure that they are achievable. - 8.8.2 Looking to the longer term there are a number of uncertainties and factors that could affect the future financial position.
+The MTFP currently indicates that savings are required in both 2019-20 and 2020-21. £2.750 million is required to be saved; £1.250 million in 2019-20 and £1.500 million in 2020-21.
+The savings in 2020-21 result from a reset of the business rates, which will mean that all the growth that Exeter has benefitted from in its business rates baseline will be redistributed and is intended to coincide with the introduction of the new formula resulting from the fair funding review currently being undertaken and the move to 75% business rates retention. - 8.8.2 The amount of savings required in 2020-21 could vary significantly based on the results of the fair funding review and any changes to the distribution of growth introduced in the move to 75% business rates retention.
+Additionally there are further uncertainties and factors that could affect the future financial position.
 These include: potential costs arising from the review of service plans, the cost of any new statutory functions, and additional borrowing and revenue costs in respect of any new capital programme commitments.
-Any additional revenue costs / reduced income streams that are not currently identified within the medium term financial plan will have to be met from further savings.
-Further ahead, the move to 100% Business Rate retention by Local Government as a whole provides further uncertainty over future funding levels.
+Any additional revenue costs / reduced income streams that are not currently identified within the medium term financial plan will have to be met from further savings and will require careful consideration from members.